 Curtis Hixon Waterfront Park & Tampa Museum of Art

-Next, enjoy the Curtis Hixon Waterfront Park as you make your way toward the Tampa Museum of Art.
+Next, enjoy the Curtis Hixon Waterfront Park as you make your way toward the art museums like Tampa Museum of Art and the nearby Florida Museum of Photographic Arts.

 Sprawl out on the large green space and take in the riverfront views or leisurely stroll around the park.
 If you are here on a weekend you may end up seeing an arts and crafts show or music or food festival.

-Once you’ve relaxed in the park, walk over to the Tampa Museum of Art.
+Once you’ve relaxed in the park, walk over to the skyscrapers of Tampa city and check out the Tampa Museum of Art.
 Be inspired by incredible works of ancient, modern and contemporary art from around the world.

 The museum has been active for 100 years and houses one of the largest collections of Greek and Roman antiquities in the Southeastern United States.
 It also offers creative classes year-round.